Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/parallel.rst

 	time mpiexec -n 4 python test_mpi.py
 	time python test_mpi.py

-The first one should be faster and should start 4 processes with Python.
+The first one should be faster and should start 4 instances of Python.